-- This section is about your options if you find out you or your partner is hapū (pregnant). - Aotearoa has one of the highest rates of teenage pregnancy in the western world, behind the UK and the USA. - If a person finds out they are hapū, what they decide to do is their choice. - No one has the right to tell a person whether or not to keep the baby. - They have a right to keep their baby, to choose foster care or adoption (within some constraints), or to have an abortion.
+- This section is about your options if you find out you or your partner is hapū (pregnant). - Aotearoa has a very high rate of teenage pregnancy for a developed nation.
+About fifteen out of every onethousand women will become pregnant as a teenager. - If a person finds out they are hapū, what they decide to do is their choice. - No one has the right to tell a person whether or not to keep the baby. - They have a right to keep their baby, to choose foster care or adoption (within some constraints), or to have an abortion.